 They all have very creative names and designs by the companies that manufacture them.
 They imitate every conceivable critter that could be on, around or just under the surface of the water in a wild environment from baitfish or bugs to mice or lizards to frogs, toads or even small flying mammals.

-They are the “go-to” fishing lures of mid to late-summer.
+They are the “go-to” fishing lures of summer.
 They are top water lures or surface lures, some call them surface or top water baits.

 These are effective artificial lures that float and move on the top of the water to try to get fish to strike them.
 Top water baits can work when other lures fail.
 A top water bait can cause an uninterested largemouth bass to swiftly go after what appears to be easy or vulnerable prey on the water’s surface.

 From my perspective, there is no more fun, exciting aspect of fishing than throwing a top water lure in summer and having a fish like a largemouth bass explode from the water below to inhale it.

 Keep in mind largemouth bass aren’t the only fish that can be caught on a top water lure.
 Northern pike and muskie are notorious for their vicious top water strikes.
 Smallmouth bass, panfish, trout, walleye and even catfish will hit a lure on the surface under the right conditions.

 Daryl Bauer, Fisheries Biologist and Fisheries Outreach Program Manager for the Nebraska Game and Parks Commission, agrees.
 “It is a “rush” to have a fish violently smash a top water bait off the surface of the water, no question!”